 The curriculum is centered around the question of the noble life.
 Over the course of two weeks students will read and discuss such texts as Sophocles' Oedipus Rex and selections from Plato's Republic.
 In the past students have also read and discussed Sir Gawain and the Green Knight, Shakespeare's Hamlet, Henry V, As You Like It, Cymbeline, and Othello, Selections from Aristotle's Ethics and Herodotus' Histories, Flannery O'Connor's "Revelation", William Faulkner's "Barn Burning", and American Founding documents.

-The Arete program this summer will run July 13-26, 2014 and will cost $1,500.
-Our application deadline has passed but we will continue to accept applications on a rolling basis until the program is full.
+The 2015 Arete program will cost $1,500.
+Dates are TBA.
+Our early application deadline is February 2, 2015.
+Students who have complete applications by February 2 will be eligible to receive a discount.
 We encourage students to apply as soon as possible to reserve a spot on the program.

 Arete was founded by Dr. Louise Cowan, recipient of the distinguished NEH Humanities Award, architect of the renowned University of Dallas freshman and sophomore core curriculum, and founder of the summer program for teachers at the Dallas Institute of Humanities and Culture.
 The lecturing staff is comprised of full-time UD faculty from the Philosophy, Theology, Classics, History, Politics, Art, English, and Comparative Literature departments while the seminar leaders are PhD students in the Institute of Philosophic Studies.